Substance Use Disorder Technical Assistance Brief

 Part 3 – Resources and References

 Policy Section 1205.00 Alcoholism of the VR Program Vocational Rehabilitation (VR) Policy manual is now obsolete and should be removed.
-This TAB will be posted on the ACCESVR Policy Index web page under Technical Assistance Briefs.
+This TAB will be posted on the ACCESVR Policy Index under Technical Assistance Briefs.

 Note: Technical Assistance Briefs are not vocational rehabilitation policy or a prescription for services.
 Federal and state regulations and the policy sections of the ACCES-VR Policy Handbook contain the policies and procedures to be followed in serving all vocational rehabilitation consumers, including individuals with Substance Use Disorders.